 This post will guide you through the process of scoping and adding a new feature to your existing mobile data collection app.

 When scoping a new feature or change request, make sure to gather clear, detailed requirements.
 Ask yourself why this new feature is necessary and identify the stakeholders that would benefit the most from the new solution.

 How does the new feature align with the project objectives and the data needs you outlined at the outset of the project?
 How will the new feature work within the existing product?
 How critical is this new feature in terms of data or usability?
 These questions will ensure you keep the goals of the project in mind, helping you design a better, more coherent system.

 Think of a new feature like an investment and assess the value of that investment in your product.
 When evaluating the return on investment (ROI) for this new feature, here are some things to consider:

 - Project lifespan: Consider how much time you will need to develop the new feature, roll it out, and train your users.
 Is there enough time to do so before the project is over?
 Will this new feature create a measurable impact in that time?

 - Technical Complexity.
 New features can feel like the silver bullets of design.
 Don’t have a way to track beneficiaries over time?
 Add case management!
 Can’t refer patients between clinics?
 Enable case sharing!
 Overlooking complexity and embracing novelty can make it tempting to build something new to address each design challenge you face.
-Unless the time is taken to design the new feature well, the more you add to a system the harder it can be to use and maintain, so carefully consider the best way to introduce new aspects to your app.
+Unless the time is taken to design the new feature well and in a way that integrates with the entire system, the more you add to your app, the harder it can be to use and maintain, so carefully consider the best way to introduce these new aspects.

 - Maintenance Cost.
 Consider the type and amount of work required to incorporate the new feature or functionality.
 Will you be able to implement the feature easily or will you need to rely on custom development?
 Do you have the time and the resources to keep the change relevant?
 There are a few common pitfalls of maintenance that you should consider before diving into the implementation of a new feature.